feder1402/react-use-state/README.md

 ## Target sample React app that uses useState
 I'll use the example React's documentation uses to introduce hooks at as sample code that uses useState.
-Our goal is to be able to run the sample code with our implementation of useState as if it would run if it were using the original one.
+Our initial goal is to run this sample code with our implementation of useState and get the exact same behavior as if it were using the original one provided by React.

 Let me copy and paste the [code on React’s example](https://reactjs.org/docs/hooks-intro.html) to my editor

 ```js